The venerable white tee is a fundamental part of a man’s armour, like good shoes, a decent haircut, and shining pearly whites.

 Further proof of the white-t-shirt’s versatility: not only does it look good on its own, it looks good layered under most anything you want to put on top of it, including this heavy winter knit.

 There’s something about the contrast that’s cool – take a warm weather garment, throw it under something that’s decidedly more suited to less balmy months, and you’ve got a recipe for fashion magic.
 Note: This will also work for black leather jackets.

 White T-Shirt With A Blazer

 Jackets have a life beyond the corporate shirt and tie gimmick.
-Pairing a jacket with a white t shirt puts you in the middle of smart casual and way-too-overdressed, for when the usual shirts and accessories are too much firepower.
+Pairing a jacket or blazer with a white t-shirt puts you in the middle of smart casual and way-too-overdressed, for when the usual shirts and accessories are too much firepower.